 To export text, first either place the text insertion point in a text box (if you want to save all of the text in that box) or select the text you want to export.
 Then choose File > Save Text, choose an option from the Format pop-up menu, enter a name, choose a location, and then click Save.

 To export in .docx format, choose Word Document from the Format drop-down menu.
-To export in .doc format, choose Microsoft Word 97/98/2000.

 Import/export filters

 XTensions software lets you import and export text in a variety of formats, including those described in this section.